gokerhabib/Angular-Devasa-Grup-App/README.md

 # App

-The project was made for Devasa Group, a corporate compan.A multi language application using i18n with Angular
+The project was made for Devasa Group, a corporate company.
+A multi language application using i18n with Angular

 Copyright All Rights Reserved | [Devasa Grup](https://devasagrup.com)

 # App Start

-After cloning the project, npm i command will be entered from the terminal screen, then you can run the project with the npm start command.
+After cloning the project, `npm i` command will be entered from the terminal screen, then you can run the project with the `npm start` command.

 # Website